01. Timescales Introduction

 set_default_rc()

-This tutorial descibes the ACF and PSD models and future tutorials will describe how to fit these models to simulated or real data.
+This tutorial descibes the basics of ACF and PSD models.
+Future tutorials will describe model assumptions, how to fit these models on simulated or real data, potential biases, and how to address bias.

 [2]: